EricHanLiu/auto-key-mouse/README.md

 # Usage
 1. Download auto-key-mouse.py
 2. Run with Python2
-3. `python auto-key-mouse [genre]`, where [genre] is any music genre you feel like listening to.
+3. `python auto-key-mouse [genre]`, where [genre], a string, is any music genre you feel like listening to.
 Must be written with quotes if it's multiple words.

 Example usage:
 - `python auto-key-mouse jazz`